materialsvirtuallab/megnet/README.md

 suggestions are also welcome (please post on the Github Issues page.)

-A web app using our pre-trained MEGNet models for property prediction in crystals is available at http://megnet.crystals.ai.
+A web app using our pre-trained MEGNet models for property prediction in crystals is available at [http://megnet.crystals.ai](http://megnet.crystals.ai).
+For tutorials, please visit `notebooks` in this repo.
+We have also established an online simulation tool and a tutorial lecture at nanoHUB ([https://nanohub.org/resources/megnet](https://nanohub.org/resources/megnet)).

 <a name="megnet-framework"></a>
 # MEGNet framework